Archive

 • WebcamJS

-I built Flask routes for the home page, webcam mode, upload mode, streamed detection, and webcam image detection.
-Uploads were saved under static/uploads, then passed into the detector.
-Webcam captures were posted as base64 data URIs, saved as an image, and routed through the same detection response.
+Flask has separate routes for the home page, webcam and upload modes, streamed detection and webcam image detection.
+The app stores uploaded files in static/uploads.
+Webcam captures arrive as base64 data URIs and use the same detection path.